RichardHightower/art_hug_09/docs/article9i.md

 Similar sentences produce similar vectors, enabling meaningful comparison.
 For other languages or industries, choose models trained on relevant data.
 Modern APIs support longer sequences—essential for document search and RAG.

 For state-of-the-art performance, explore Google Gemini Embedding, OpenAI's latest APIs, or top MTEB models supporting extended inputs, superior accuracy, and broader language coverage.
+If you are using AWS Bedrock, Cohere’s embeddings are probably your best bet.

 ### Modern Embedding API Example with OpenAI